 The good news is that this is the only qualification.
 If you can get over that particular hurdle, you can get an emotional support dog.
 For most with anxiety, this is a very reasonable alternative to trying and failing to get a service animal.

 The Cost of Getting a Service Dog

 If you do qualify to get a service dog, you’ll need to be aware that you’re going to have to deal with some hefty costs.
-An awful lot of training goes into these dogs, the cost of which is often passed along to the owners of these dogs.
+An awful lot of training goes into these dogs, and the cost of dog training is often passed along to the owners of these dogs.
 In fact, it’s estimated that most organizations that provide service animals will end up paying as much as forty-thousand dollars just to get a single trained animal.

 So, why are service dogs so expensive?
 Simply put, it requires a lot of work to get a dog ready to serve.
 On average, service dogs take about six hundred hours of training with professional trainers to get ready to work and during this time they need to be fed, taken care of, boarded, and groomed – all costs that add up over time.

 The good news is that you might not have to worry about all of these costs on your own.
 Some people, for example, might choose to get a dog and to train him or her to become a service animal.
 This can cost significantly less than getting a trained dog, but it takes more time and still has some associated costs involved.
 Even with that said, it’s still a valid option.

 Many, though, require the help of charitable organizations to get these dogs.
 These organizations go through rounds of fundraising to get dogs for their chosen partners, often at no cost to the recipients.
 While it can be tough to find these organizations in some areas, it’s often the only way that many who need service animals can afford them.